rootloginson/X-Ray-Image-Covid19-Detection-Project/README.md

 Reducing 7 classes to 3 classes seems usefull but 11 epoch is not good idea to build some intiution on top of it.
 I didn't have computation power and I had to migrate datas when I exceed my usage limit.

-Inflammation alone is not a unique indicator for a covid19.
+Inflammation alone is not a unique indicator for Covid19.
 It is an immune response.
 We need to include as many other tests as we can like blood minerals, hormons, hemograms in order to build a scalable, usefull prediction model for the future of the disease diagnosis since allostasis take care of the body regulation.

 Or, using supervised learning to detect diseases with similar symptoms is not a good idea at all.
 Perhaps in the near future, we can train self-supervised learning models on detailed human body models such as we train drones in a computer game environment.